melihcan06/Deep-Learning-Library/README.md

 2-Updating all biases.

-3-Concatenating all layers and their coordination.
+3-Concatenating all layers and ensuring their coordination.

 4-Extra loss,activation functions and optimizers.